 How to start an LLC in California

-Decide on a name for your LLC
+Step 1: Choose a name for your California LLC

-Determine management structure (member vs. manager)
+Step 2: Determine management structure (member vs. manager)

 When starting your LLC, it is critical to understand how you plan to manage your business.
 Read our article LLC members vs. LLC managers for more information on LLC management structure.